Nevuqe/nqc/contrib/bc/manuals/build.md

 #### Problematic Tests

-Some tests are problematic, in that they can cause `SIGKILL` on FreeBSD or `SIGSEGV` on Linux from being killed by the "OOM Killer" part of the kernel.
-On Linux, these tests are usually fine, but on FreeBSD, they are usually a problem.
+Some tests are problematic, in that they can cause `SIGKILL` on NQC or `SIGSEGV` on Linux from being killed by the "OOM Killer" part of the kernel.
+On Linux, these tests are usually fine, but on NQC, they are usually a problem.

 To disable problematic tests, pass the `-P` flag or the `--disable-problematic-tests` option to `configure.sh` as follows: